 - After removing the beef, if the pot is dry, add in a bit more oil.
 Oftentimes I find that the beef has rendered off enough fat, I don't need the extra oil.

-- Once the garlic is just sauted, add in the tomato paste and toast for 30 seconds to 1 minute.
+- Once the garlic is just sauteed, add in the tomato paste and toast for 30 seconds to 1 minute.
 Toasting the tomato paste will help to really develop a rich tomato flavor.

-- Slowly stir in the red wine, if using, and scrape up any browned bits on the bottom of the pan.
+- Slowly stir in the red wine or beef broth, if not using wine, and scrape up any browned bits on the bottom of the pan.
 All those bits really add flavor to the soup.
 Let the wine cook for 1 minute, to let the alcohol evaporate.

-- Stir in the beef broth, diced tomatoes, Worcestershire sauce, horseradish, oregano, thyme, , bay leaves, and seared beef back into the broth.
-Be sure to add any drippings that accumlated on the plate--that is a lot of flavor right there!
+- Stir in the beef broth, diced tomatoes, Worcestershire sauce, horseradish, oregano, thyme, bay leaves, and seared beef back into the broth.
+Be sure to add any drippings that accumulated on the plate--that is a lot of flavor right there!